gmjosack/gsh/README.md

 back.
 The -t option of gsh will timeout long running processes after the specified allotment of time.
 Be careful with this though as it will kill you command ungracefully (-9).

+__Concurrency improvements.__

+DSH had this weird issue where it couldn't do a fork limit of 1.
+It would always have one more host than you has specified.
+This is a behavior I did not replicate.
+A fork limit of 1 is now synonymous with serial execution mode.
+In addition to this change I have instituted a default fork limit of 64.
+DSH would gladly kill your machine by default by forking way too many processes.
+This limit can be overridden on the command line or in your personal or system configuration files, however no option exists to eliminate this limit.

 # F.A.Q.